jyoung4242/articles/pathfinding/pathfindingpart2.md

 Quick research on pathfinding gives a plethora of resources discussing it.
 Pathfinding is calculating the shortest path through some
 'network'.
-That network can be tiles on a game level, it could be roads across the country, it could be aisles and desks in an office, etc etc.
+That network can be tiles on a game level, it could be roads across the country, it could be aisles and desks in an office, etc. etc.

-Pathfinding is also a algorithm tool to calculate the shortest path through a graph network.
+Pathfinding is also an algorithm tool to calculate the shortest path through a graph network.
 A graph network is a series of nodes and edges to form a chart.
-For more information on this, I recommend googling 'Graph Theory'
+For more information on this: [click here](https://www.google.com/search?q=Graph%20Thoery).

 For the sake of clarity, there are two algorithms we specifically dig into with this demonstration: Dijkstra's Algorithm and A\*.
 We studied Dijkstra's Algorithm in [Part 1](./pathfindingpart1.md).